Should I Become a Spanish Teacher?

 |Degree Field||Spanish, unless otherwise fluent|

-|Experience||Student teaching internship required|
+|Experience||Student teaching internship is minimally required|

 Step 1: Earn a Bachelor's Degree

 - Complete a semester or a year abroad.
-Spending time with native Spanish speakers will help an individual develop his or her language abilities and become immersed in the culture.
+Spending time with native Spanish speakers can help an individual develop his or her language abilities and become immersed in the culture.
 As a further benefit, one generally is awarded academic credit for time studying abroad.